 - Additional security measures such as PIN codes and fingerprint authentication are setup after activating the Self Service.

-For HR professionals
+For HR staff

 - Authentication is possible via Office365, azure ad and gmail.